christopherhuntley/is135-docs/StagUpBootstrap/Part1.md

   ![](images/part1s2e.png)

   >We call this kind of template 'boilerplate' because it is very generic.
-Just about every boostrap project starts out this way.
+Just about every bootstrap project starts out this way.
 It's like the metal label you find on your hot water heater.
 They are pretty much *always* the same regardless of who makes the water heater.

 **3. Debug the template code.**
   * Preview your new `index.html` file.
 It will look like this: